neondatabase/postgresql_anonymizer/CONTRIBUTING.md

 Adding new functions
 -------------------------------------------------------------------------------

-The set of funtions is based on pragmatic experience and feedback.
+The set of functions is based on pragmatic experience and feedback.
 We try to cover the most common personal data types.
-If you need an addditional function, let us know !
+If you need an additional function, let us know !

 If you want to add new functions, please define the following attributes: